mpaglia0/Iudas/README.md

 Minification with Webasset comes fully configured.
 For more information you can visit the [plugin repo](https://github.com/pelican-plugins/webassets) or the [webasset documentation](https://webassets.readthedocs.io/en/latest/index.html).

-(TODO - include Bootstrap SASS and JavaScript compile from source!)
+(TODO - include Bootstrap SASS and JavaScript compile from source!
+Include GZIP compression?)

 ### Other configuration parameters

- - If ``ADDTHIS_PUBID`` is defined, sharing buttons from AddThis will appear at the bottom of the article;
+ - If ``ADDTHIS_PUBID`` is defined, sharing buttons from AddThis will appear at the bottom of the article; (TODO - try to make this feature work together with addthis custom bar)
  - ``GOOGLE_SITE_VERIFICATION`` - Google site verification token;
  - ``BING_SITE_VERIFICATION`` - Bing site verification token;
  - Set ``SHOW_FULL_ARTICLE`` to ``True`` to show full article content on index.html